 PatientPing is a rapidly growing medical technology company headquartered in Boston.
-They host more than 25,000 subscribers across the U.S., including medical providers to insurers, hospital systems, and governing agencies.
+It hosts more than 25,000 subscribers across the U.S., including medical providers to insurers, hospital systems, and governing agencies.
 It’s one of the first platforms created for healthcare networks to communicate and collaborate in real-time on patient care coordination.
 But in order for the platform to provide the most value to networks and their patients, subscribers have to understand PatientPing’s many uses.

 Project managers at Mixpanel are always stepping up when it comes to laws regarding medical records and patient data.
 “The PMs communicated with our legal team just as a safeguard,” says Julia.
 “They go the extra mile to understand our complex HIPAA policies and requirements.”

-Inspiring a Data-First Culture
+Inspiring a data-first culture

-With a solid foundation and trust in their data, PatientPing leveraged the Mixpanel Community to gain access to industry best practices, join betas for new features, and share their product feedback directly with Mixpanel’s Product team.
+With a solid foundation and trust in its data, PatientPing leveraged the Mixpanel Community to gain access to industry best practices, join betas for new features, and share product feedback directly with Mixpanel’s Product team.
 On more than one occasion, PatientPing submitted a product idea to the Community, which Mixpanel quickly acknowledged, internalized, and built.

 There are a few things that Julia is eager to start working on. (“I can’t decide which I’m more excited for!”)
-Patient-Ping’s market operations team gets bombarded with a lot of information.
+PatientPing’s market operations team gets bombarded with a lot of information.
 So creating custom alerts that triages important data will be useful and save a lot of time.
-Another goal is to launch a targeted messaging campaign when entire teams at a company become inactive.
-They also want to A/B test the value of keeping these groups more engaged by delivering Patient Stories to them earlier in onboarding and soon after log-in.
+They also want to A/B test the value of keeping inactive groups more engaged by delivering Patient Stories to them earlier in onboarding and soon after login.
 “We’re always testing ways to re-engage customers,” says Julia “Since our users’ time is already constrained, anything we can take off their plate—like searching for information about patients—is going to benefit them, and help us grow and improve, too.”